MicrosoftDocs/MIMDocs/MIMDocs/working-with-mfaserver-for-mim.md

 - Internet access from each MIM Service or MFA Server providing PAM and SSPR, to contact the Azure MFA service
 - An Azure subscription
 - Install is already using Azure MFA SDK
-- Azure Active Directory Premium licenses for candidate users, or an alternate means of licensing Azure MFA
+- Azure Active Directory Premium licenses for candidate users
 - Phone numbers for all candidate users
 - MIM hotfix 4.5. or greater see [version history](./reference/version-history.md) for announcements